NCI-GDC/cdisutils/README.md

 ### `get_logger(name)`

-Returns an basic stdlib `Logger` object that logs to stdout with a reasonable format string, set to level INFO.
+Returns a basic stdlib `Logger` object that logs to stdout with a reasonable format string, set to level INFO.

 ## `cdisutils.tungsten`

-Utilites for working with tungsten provisioned machines
+Utilities for working with tungsten provisioned machines

 ## `cdisutils.settings`